 English Heritage has tried to make most of Tintagel Castle as disabled friendly as possible but it is still very limited.
 Even with the new footbridge connecting the two sides and giving disabled people access to the Island.
 This is due to the geography of the historical site.

 The hilly rugged terrain of the pathways on the island is uneven and rocky and can be challenging in the strong winds.
 Not to mention the 140 steep steps to exist off the island to comply with the one way system in place.

 Unfortunately, Tintagel Island and the beach are not wheelchair friendly.

 Disabled Access is possible to the exhibition, Beach Café, and Shops, as well as the toilets.

-You can take the ‘easy coast path’ walk from St Materiana which goes past Tintagel Castle.
-Or you can get some amazing views from Barras Nose headland on the Camelot Castle Hotel side.
-It is also a great spot for watching Tintagel Castle sunset.
+You can take the ‘easy coast path’ walk from St Materiana which goes past Tintagel Castle, the island, and the bridge.
+Or you can head to Barras Nose headland on the Camelot Castle Hotel side where you will get some amazing views of the Tintagel Castle and the bridge.
+It is also a great spot for watching the sunset over Tintagel Castle.

 ⇒ Make sure to wear comfortable walking shoes along the coast paths, as some bits are uneven.